sdemyanov/ConvNet/README.md

 - f - fully connected layer.
 Must contain the "length" field that defines the number of its outputs.
 The last layer must have this type.
 For the last layer the length must coincide with the number of classes.
 May also contain the "dropout" field, that determines the probability of dropping the activations on this layer.
 Cannot be used on the last layer.
 Should not be too large, otherwise it drops everything.

 All layers except "i" may contain the "function" field, that defines their action.
 For:
 - c and f - it defines the non-linear transformation function.
 It can be "soft", "sigm" or "relu", for softmax, sigmoid and rectified linear unit respectively.
 The default value is "relu".
-- f - it can also be "SVM", that calculates the SVM error function.
-For "SVM" the derivatives are not restricted to be in (0, 1), so the learning rate should be about 10 - 100 times smaller than usual.
-I never use it though.
-See [this article](www.cs.toronto.edu/~tang/papers/dlsvm.pdf) for the details.
+The value "soft" must be used only on the last layer.
 - s - it defines the pooling procedure, that can be either "mean" or "max".
 The default value is "mean".

 params - define the learning process.
 It is a structure with the following fields.
 If some of them are absent, the value by default is taken.